 The first big lesson is this: Your goal is never perfection.

 Instead of striving for perfection, shift your mindset to focus on progress.
 Progress is what matters.
 Maybe right now, you feel like the parent you want to be about 30% of the time.
 That’s okay!
-Progress means working toward being that parent 40% of the time, then 50%, and so on.
+Progress means working toward being that parent 40% of the time, then maybe 50%, and so on.

 2. Break It Down